CS212-S16/homework/USFPeople/README.md

 For this homework you will practice using inheritance to implement objects to store data about USF people.

-:warning The test cases for this homework will not compile until you have implemented the classes specified below.
+:warning: The test cases for this homework will not compile until you have implemented the classes specified below.

 ## Due Friday 2/26 - 11:59pm